Corruption in South Africa

 Corruption in South Africa includes the improper use of public resources for private ends, including bribery and improper favouritism.
-Corruption was at its highest during the period of state capture under the presidency of Jacob Zuma and has remained widespread, negatively "affecting criminal justice, service provision, economic opportunity, social cohesion and political integrity" in South Africa.
+Corruption was thought to be at its highest during the period of the alleged "state capture" under the presidency of Jacob Zuma but has remained widespread during the current "New Dawn" presidency of his successor Cyril, negatively "affecting criminal justice, service provision, economic opportunity, social cohesion and political integrity" in South Africa.

 South Africa has a robust anti-corruption framework, but laws are inadequately enforced and accountability in public sectors such as healthcare remains below par.
-In addition, internal sanctions have been employed to discourage whistle-blowers from reporting corrupt activities in both the public and private sectors – according to a 2021 Afrobarometer survey, 76.2% of South Africans believe that ordinary people risk retaliation and other negative consequences if they report incidents of corruption.
+According to a 2021 Afrobarometer survey, 76.2% of South Africans believe that ordinary people risk retaliation and other negative consequences if they report incidents of corruption.

 A scandal involving the Gupta family and former South African President Jacob Zuma pushed Zuma out of office as a long list of corruption complaints against the former President resurfaced.
-Complaints against Zuma range from the former leader's lavish spending of state funds, to delegating contracts based on nepotism and businesses with familial connections or close ties benefiting through their association with him.
+Complaints against Zuma range from the former leader's lavish spending of state funds, to awarding contracts based on nepotism, and businesses with familial connections or close ties benefiting through their association with him.
 The Zondo Commission was later created to investigate Zuma and his associates for corruption.

 Corruption has also negatively impacted South Africa's ability to resolve the country's long-running energy crisis.
 Despite efforts to reduce corruption, it remains a significant problem facing the country with a 2024 Afrobarometer survey showing that it has significantly contributed to a large drop in public support for democracy whilst hindering efforts to reduce poverty, unemployment, and inequality.